Stormwater contamination has become a major problem. According to the National Resource Defense Council:

-During this visit the SR team was able to meet with some of the people working on this site including the City of Tacoma’s own Center for Urban Waters.
+During this visit the SR team met with some of the people working on this site including the City of Tacoma’s own Center for Urban Waters.
 They explained what a huge issue stormwater is, especially in urban areas.
 They demonstrated their new methods for mitigating and treating stormwater and wastewater.

-Solar Roadways® integrates a stormwater capture system.
+To meet the USDOT requirement, Solar Roadways created a model Cable Corridor at the site of our prototype parking lot.
 All contaminants that cover the roadways can be washed away by storm events and collected in a tank below the frost line within the Cable Corridor.
 From the collection tank, the water can be pumped any direction, to a water treatment facility, or treated on site and released back into the aquifer.
-Another option for stormwater is treatment and recycling.
+Another option for stormwater is recycling.
 Even though the resulting water would be non-potable it could still be used for a variety of household or business purposes or for irrigation.
 Each customer would have to investigate their city’s policies for recycled water and decide what program best suits their needs.

 Durability and Natural Disasters